mattroseman/destinypositions/docs/politics.md

 I don't have a strong position on affirmative action.
 It can be a powerful tool, but only when implemented properly; it is a political lightning rod which makes it very hard to reasonably discuss.

-Affirmative action tends to run into trouble in universities where [huge mismatch](https://www.theatlantic.com/national/archive/2012/10/the-painful-truth-about-affirmative-action/263122/) problems occur — minority students who are given *too much* preferential treatment in admissions will massively under-perform their peers, causing them to dropout at disproportionately high rates.
+Affirmative action tends to run into trouble in universities where [huge mismatch](https://www.theatlantic.com/national/archive/2012/10/the-painful-truth-about-affirmative-action/263122/) problems occur — minority students who are given *too much* preferential treatment in admissions will massively underperform their peers, causing them to dropout at disproportionately high rates.
 Though some argue ( [1](https://fivethirtyeight.com/features/heres-what-happens-when-you-ban-affirmative-action-in-college-admissions/) | [2](https://www.gse.harvard.edu/news/uk/18/07/case-affirmative-action) ) in favor of aggressive affirmative action for higher education, they often only look at the enrollment rates as indicators of success, rather than actual college achievement.

 Outside of universities, one can go too far in forcing integration as well, for example: [California's "woman quota" for corporate boards](https://www.washingtonpost.com/business/2019/11/14/this-state-requires-company-boards-include-women-new-lawsuit-says-thats-unconstitutional/).

-Affirmative action programs that incentivize students to take part in additional education opportunities to prepare them for a college environment would be more in-line with my view of effective policy rather than simply shoving them into classrooms with more qualified peers and expecting them to perform at competitive levels.
+Affirmative action programs that incentivize students to take part in additional education opportunities to prepare them for a college environment would be more in line with my view of effective policy rather than simply shoving them into classrooms with more qualified peers and expecting them to perform at competitive levels.

 Additional reading:
 - [50 Years of Affirmative Action: What Went Right, and What It Got Wrong](https://www.nytimes.com/2019/03/30/us/affirmative-action-50-years.html) — by Anemona Hartocollis, published on March 30, 2019